 The Davis proudly presents Eija-Liisa Ahtila: Olentoja (Creatures), the first major U.S. exhibition by the internationally acclaimed Finnish artist.

 Eija-Liisa Ahtila is best known for her lushly beautiful and psychologically intense videos, and for the precise calibration (of image, sound, and environment) of her installations.
-Vivid and mesmerizing, her videos are mysterious and open-ended, often imbued with notions of the sacred and miraculous in everyday experience.
-The work's distinctive narrative complexity is further enhanced by multi-screen projection, designed to question both the nature of the "moving image" and the possibility of seeing from many perspectives at once.
+Vivid and mesmerizing, her videos are mysterious and open-ended, often imbued by notions of the sacred and miraculous in everyday experience.
+The work’s distinctive narrative complexity is further enhanced by multi-screen projection, designed to question both the nature of the “moving image” and the possibility of seeing from many perspectives at once.

 Culled from over a decade of production, the pieces— Horizontal (2011), Anthropomorphic Exercises on Film (2011), Companions (2011), The Annunciation (2010), and The House (2002)— demonstrate the depth and range of the artist’s practice.
 Recently, Ahtila has been inspired by German biologist Jacob von Uexküll’s notion of umwelt, which posits the multiplicity and simultaneity of world-views among creatures.
 The projects selected for this exhibition are filled with beings—human, animal, magical, and botanical—poised in uncertain relationships.
 For the exhibition title, the artist chose the word “olentoja” (creatures) which captures this scope and adds something ineffable— “a bit more soul.”